telefonicaid/fiware-orion/doc/manuals/orion-api.md

 ### Query Resolution

-If an implementation is not able to resolve a geographical query, the HTTP Status code of the response must be ```422```, *Unprocessable Entity*.
+If Orion is not able to resolve a geographical query, the HTTP Status code of the response must be ```422```, *Unprocessable Entity*.
 The error name, present in the error payload, must be ``NotSupportedQuery``.